Does travel insurance cover trip cancellation?

 Redundancy

-While most travel insurance policies include some level of cancellation cover, the limit can vary significantly between different insurers.
+While most travel insurance policies include some level of cancellation cover, the limit can vary significantly between different insurers, and various policies will have different reasons that the insurer will accept.
 It's important to read your policy documents to find out exactly what you're covered for.

 Which costs are covered by holiday cancellation insurance?